-Feared by many, the wasp is the not so friendly cousin of the more enjoyed honey bee.
+Feared by many, the wasp is the not so friendly cousin of the more enjoyed honey bee, according to your Tulsa pest control company.
 These predators build their nests in the ground and around our homes.
 But what do wasps eat?
 Wasps predominantly eat other insects, including larvae, spiders, grasshoppers, flies, bees and even cicada’s.
 From time to time they even enjoy a bit of honey dew.

 Many wasps use insects as a food source for their young.
 Take to mighty cicada killer, for instance.
 This massive wasp can measure almost two inches in length!
 When the female goes to lay her eggs, she digs a burrow almost ten inches into the ground.
 Then she finds a cicada and stings it, paralyzing it.
 She will then take the cicada back to her nest.
 After catching two or three cicada’s, she will lay her egg on the paralyzed prey.
 When the larvae hatches from the egg, it will feed on these insects.